Armenian Cypriots

-Armenians in Cyprus or Armenian-Cypriots (Կիպրահայեր; Αρμένιοι της Κύπρου; Kıbrıs Ermenileri) are ethnic Armenians who live in Cyprus.
-They are a recognized minority with their own language, schools and churches.
-Despite the relatively small number of Armenians living in Cyprus, the Armenian-Cypriot community has had a significant impact upon the Armenian diaspora and Armenian people.
+Armenian Cypriots (Կիպրահայեր; Αρμένιοι της Κύπρου; Kıbrıs Ermenileri) are the ethnic Armenian population native to Cyprus.
+The Armenian-Cypriot community has had a significant impact upon the Armenian people as a whole despite its low numbers.
 During the Middle Ages, Cyprus had an extensive connection with the Armenian Kingdom of Cilicia, while the Ganchvor monastery had an important presence in Famagusta.
 During the Ottoman Era, the Virgin Mary church and the Magaravank were very prominent.
-Certain Armenian-Cypriots were or are very prominent on a Panarmenian or international level and the fact that, for nearly half a century, the survivors of the Armenian genocide have co-operated and co-existed peacefully with the Turkish-Cypriots is perhaps a unique phenomenon across the Armenian Diaspora.
-The emigration of a large number of Armenian-Cypriots to the United Kingdom has virtually shaped today's British-Armenian community.
+Certain Armenian Cypriots were or are very prominent on a Panarmenian or international level and the survivors of the Armenian genocide have co-operated and co-existed peacefully with the Turkish Cypriots.

-Currently, Armenians in Cyprus maintain a notable presence of about 3,500 on the island (including about 1,000 non-Cypriot Armenians), mostly centred on the capital Nicosia, but also with communities in Larnaca, Limassol and Paphos.
+Currently, Armenian-Cypriots maintain a notable presence of about 4,000 on the island (including about 1,500 non-Cypriot Armenians), mostly centred on the capital Nicosia, but also with communities in Larnaca, Limassol and Paphos.
 The Armenian Prelature of Cyprus is located in Nicosia.
 According to the 1960 Constitution of Cyprus, together with the Maronites and the Latins, they are recognised as a "religious group" and have opted to belong to the Greek-Cypriot community and Armenian-Cypriots are represented by an elected Representative in the House of Representatives.
 Since May 2006, the Representative is Vartkes Mahdessian.
-The religious leader of the community, since March 2017, is Catholicosal Vicar Archbishop Khoren Doghramadjian, accountable to the Catholicos of the Great House of Cilicia.
+The religious leader of the community, since July 2024, is Catholicosal Vicar Archbishop Gomidas Ohanian, accountable to the Catholicos of the Great House of Cilicia.